Does Materialism Fuel Work-Life Conflict?By Scott Behson | April 12, 2013 | 0 comments

 About The Author

-Scott Behson, Ph.D., is an Associate Professor of Management at Fairleigh Dickinson University, a busy involved dad, and an overall grateful guy.
+Scott Behson, Ph.D., is an Associate Professor of Management at Fairleigh Dickinson University and author of The Working Dad’s Survival Guide: How to Succeed at Work and at Home.
 His blog Fathers, Work, and Family is dedicated to helping fathers better balance work and family demands and to encouraging more supportive workplaces by sharing personal stories and advice for dads, highlighting company best practices, translating academic research and commenting on current events relating to work-family.
 Contact him on twitter: @ScottBehson.